-Together, these hypotheses seek to test the impact of the Improving H.A.B.I.T. behavioural intervention on the intent to, and habit of, using toilets in treated households.
-In addition to the primary indicator of toilet use, the intervention also tests impact along other behavioural barriers such as knowledge of pit filling and attitudes towards pit emptying.
+Together, these hypotheses seek to test the impact of the Improving HABIT behavioural intervention on the intention to use, and the habit of using, the toilet in treatment households.
+In addition to the primary indicator of toilet use, the intervention also tests impact on other behavioural barriers, such as knowledge of pit filling and attitudes towards pit emptying.
 These provide indications on the potential impact of behavioural interventions in changing attitudes around toilet use and pit emptying.